Animal Welfare Rules

 10. Moderation & Enforcement

-ts.ie reviews all new ads and reserves the right to:
+Cats.ie reviews listings and reserves the right to:

 • Request proof of vaccination or welfare compliance;